 When you’re writing, keep your audience in mind.
 Who are they?
 What do they care about?

 For example, If you’re targeting Recruiters, put on your Recruiter hat while you’re writing.
 If you were looking for a candidate to fill a position, what would you search for?
 What would impress you?
 What would make you interested enough to reach out to a LinkedIn member?
+For more tips on how to optimize your LinkedIn profile, check out some more free advice:

 I’ll leave you with a few more examples of LinkedIn members with killer summaries (I’m connected to all of them and I’m so grateful that they gave me permission to share their LinkedIn profile):